Advance directives to be part of brain workshop

 “Most people want to leave a legacy of love and harmony with those they love and making decisions like this,” Martin said.
 “They don’t know what [advance directives] are or how to have one.
 And, next, they don’t want to think about the eventuality of their death.
 But the death rate is 100%, and it has been that way for some time now.”

-For more information about the engAGING Communities initiative, or to register for the free workshop, please visit http://www.utc. edu/engaging.
+For more information about the engAGING Communities initiative, or to register for the free workshop, visit http://www.utc.edu/engaging.

 Commented